janusson/MassFlow/README.md

 * CLI: `python -m yogimass.cli <command>`
 * Workflow: `yogimass config run --config examples/simple_workflow.yaml`
 * Tests: `python -m pytest` (use `pytest.importorskip` for optional deps)

+---

+## License & Attribution 📜

+Yogimass is released under the MIT License.
+See [LICENSE](LICENSE) for details.

+---

+## ⚠️ AI Development Rules (Codex, Claude, Gemini, etc.)

+- **Source of Truth**: All core logic resides in `original_source/`.
+- **No Restructuring**: Do not archived, move, or 'splinter' code without explicit user approval.
+- **Simplification**: If asked to simplify, focus on removing unused dependencies or cleaning up imports, NOT deleting functional business logic.
+- **No Refactoring**: Do not refactor code without explicit user approval.
+- **No Code Generation**: Do not generate code without explicit user approval.

+---